 Yacinta and Martin did their best, but it was a struggle just to provide their younger children with meals and keep them in school.
 Their only clean water source was kilometres away.
 There was no electricity, and during cold nights, they would get sick, despite them foregoing blankets to keep their little ones warm.

-But in February this year, Yacinta received a small loan of Rp.2.5 million (A$234) which she used to buy a replacement saw and thread to start a weaving business.
+But in February 2017, Yacinta received a small loan of Rp.2.5 million (A$234) which she used to buy a replacement saw and thread to start a weaving business.

 Without this small loan – made possible through the giving of someone like you – nothing would have changed.
 They would still be without meals, without warmth, without safe water to drink.

-Please, take a moment to ask yourself… are you able to help families like Yacinta’s this Christmas?
+Please, take a moment to ask yourself… are you able to help families like Yacinta’s?